rtroe/Player5/README.md

 # Player5 - WebGL Model Viewer

-A Chrome App which allows you to view and edit 3D models in an HTML5/WebGL enviroment.
+An HTML App which allows you to view 3D models in an HTML5/WebGL enviroment.

 ## To Install